 In accordance with the Fair Housing Act, an individual with a documented disability may have the right to have an animal in campus housing if the animal qualifies as a ‘reasonable accommodation’ that is necessary to afford the student equal opportunity to use and enjoy the housing; (assuming that the use of the animal does not pose a direct threat).
 Approval from PASS is required before the animal is allowed on campus.

 Upon submitting a request and documentation, staff will review the information provided and will contact the student to communicate decision.
 If approved, student will be asked to sign an ESA Agreement outlining guidelines and student responsibilities as well as potential causes for removal of the ESA from campus housing.
-Any non-approved ESAs will be considered pets and therefore asked to be removed and may be subject to fines per ResLife Housing Policies.
+If a non approved ESA ( a pet) is discovered in campus housing the animal will need to be removed immediately and will not be considered for approval.